 Where the Two Systems Agree, the Reading Is Strong

 Experienced astrologers who work in both systems often use the agreement-and-disagreement pattern as a confidence indicator.
-When KP and Parashari both predict the same direction for a specific event — both call a marriage in the same window, both call a career rise in the same dasha — the verdict is treated as well-anchored and the timing is usually announced with confidence.
+When KP and Parashari both predict the same direction for a specific event, such as marriage in the same window or career rise in the same dasha, the verdict is treated as well-anchored and the timing is usually announced with confidence.
 When the two systems point in different directions, the astrologer pauses, examines the cuspal sub-lord carefully, and either revises one reading or treats the prediction as provisional.

 How to Read a KP Chart: The Ruling Planets Method

-The second major innovation Krishnamurti added — alongside the sub-lord theory — is the concept of ruling planets.
-These are the grahas that "rule" the precise moment at which a chart is being read or a question is being asked, computed from four specific significators of that moment, and they are used to confirm or refine the dasha-based prediction.
+The second major innovation Krishnamurti added alongside the sub-lord theory is the concept of ruling planets.
+These are the grahas that "rule" the precise moment at which a chart is being read or a question is being asked, computed from five specific significators of that moment, and they are used to confirm or refine the dasha-based prediction.

-The Four Ruling Planets at a Moment of Query
+The Five Ruling Planets at a Moment of Query

-These four lords are tabulated together and treated as a unit.
-Some KP teachers add a fifth ruling planet — the lord of the sign in which the ascendant sits — and others further extend the list with the sub-lords of the ascendant and Moon.
-The minimum working set, however, is the four-fold list, and it forms the basis of the technique.
+These five lords are tabulated together and treated as a unit.
+Some KP teachers further extend the list with the sub-lords of the ascendant and Moon, or include Rahu and Ketu when they act as agents of the ruling planets.
+The fivefold list, however, is the standard working set and forms the basis of the technique.

 How Ruling Planets Confirm a Dasha